Spanning trees in hyperbolic graphs

 \begin{Cor} Let $G$ be a locally finite hyperbolic graph whose boundary has infinite topological dimension.
 Then for every rooted geodesic spanning tree $T$ there is no $n\in\nat$ such that for every boundary point $\eta\in\rand G$ there are at most $n$ distinct rays in $T$ starting at the root and converging to $\eta$. \end{Cor}

 Let us finally give an example that, in general, the rooted geodesic spanning trees do not show the whole truth about the topological dimension of the hyperbolic boundary.

 \begin{Exam} Let $V_k$ be a set of $2^k$ elements such that the $V_k$ are pairwise disjoint.
 Let $G$ be a graph with vertex set $\bigcup_{k\in\nat} V_k$.
 Any two vertices of the same $V_k$ are adjacent.
-Furthermore any $x\in V_k$ with $k\neq 0$ has precisely one neighbour in $V_{k-1}$, two neighbours in $V_{k+1}$, and no other neighbours.
+Furthermore, every $x\in V_k$ with $k\neq 0$ has precisely one neighbour in $V_{k-1}$, two neighbours in $V_{k+1}$, and no other neighbours.

 This graph is obviously a hyperbolic graph with one end and one boundary point so its hyperbolic boundary has topological dimension~$0$.
-Let $T$ be a geodetic spanning tree in $G$ with root $r$.
-For every vertex $x$ in $G$ there is a subgraph $H$ of $G$ such that $H$ is isometric to $G$ and $x$ is mapped to $o\in V_0$.
-If the graph with $r=o$ has infinitely many distinct $r$-$\eta$-paths for the only boundary point $\eta$, then this is the case for any $T$ with arbitrary~$r$.
+Let $T$ be a geodesic spanning tree in $G$ with root $r$.
+For every vertex $x$ in $G$ there is a subgraph $H$ of $G$ such that $H$ is isomorphic to $G$ and $x$ is mapped to the unique vertex $o\in V_0$.
+If the graph with $r=o$ has infinitely many distinct $r$-$\eta$-paths for the only boundary point $\eta$, then this is also the case for any tree $T$ with arbitrary~$r$.
 Thus, we may assume that $r=o$.
 For every vertex $y$ there is a unique geodesic from $r$ to~$y$ and all the infinitely many geodesic rays starting at~$r$ must lie in~$T$.
 This proves that every geodesic spanning tree of~$G$ has infinitely many ends each of which corresponds to the same boundary point of~$G$. \end{Exam}